thevoidscreamsback/BlueGoo/README.md

     *   Navigate to your browser's extensions page (e.g., `chrome://extensions` or `edge://extensions`).
     *   Enable "Developer mode" (usually a toggle in the top-right corner).
     *   Click "Load unpacked" and select the directory containing the BlueGoo extension files.
-    *   (Optional but recommended) Pin the BlueGoo extension icon to your browser toolbar for easy access to settings.
+    *   Pin the BlueGoo extension icon to your browser toolbar for easy access to settings.
 2.  **Configure Settings:**
     *   Click the BlueGoo extension icon in your browser toolbar to open the Settings page.
     *   Enter your [OpenRouter API Key](https://openrouter.ai/keys).